|Patagonia & El Calafate Tours by Say Hueque Argentina Journeys||Best of Patagonia Tours||El Calafate & The Glaciers|

 Just a few blocks off the main street, this restaurant has become popular quickly.

-Their beef and lamb seems to be as good as their pasta.
+Their beef and lamb seem to be as good as their pasta.
 It looks like one visit won’t be enough!

 Decked out in children’s drawings, this cheerful cafe specializes in crepes but also offers great sandwiches, juices, and milkshakes.
 Perfect for a tasty meal after a visit to the glacier.
 They also serve traditional mate if you want to try!